developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/serialcomm/index.md

 ### read(<span class="text-info">STRING</span> readTimeOut)
-This method reads the available data and returns immediately.
-If no data is available, waits till the timeout occurs.
-Null will be returned if there is no data available..
+Reads the available data and returns it immediately.
+If no data is available, waits until a timeout occurs.
+Null is returned if no data is available.

 ####Parameters
 <ul><li>readTimeOut : <span class='text-info'>STRING</span><p>Wait for data until timeout.
 The timeout unit is milli seconds.
 A timeout of zero means the calling read will wait forever unless interrupted by disable or release. </p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>